-.1 have successfully completed a further period of pupillage satisfactory to the BSB;
+- .1 have successfully completed a further period of pupillage satisfactory to the BSB; - .2 pay such fee or fees as may be prescribed.

-1.3 While we expect that the vast majority of barristers will obtain this component of learning via a traditional "pupillage", this component may also be called "work-based learning" with a view to encouraging a wider range of AETOs to offer this component of training.
-"Work-based learning" might, for example, be offered by employers offering training to future members of the employed Bar (as is currently the case).

-1.4 The work-based learning (pupillage) component can be attained via one of four approved training pathways:
+- 1.3 While we expect that the vast majority of barristers will obtain this component of learning via a traditional "pupillage", this component may also be called "work-based learning" with a view to encouraging a wider range of AETOs to offer this component of training.
+"Work-based learning" might, for example, be offered by employers offering training to future members of the employed Bar (as is currently the case). - 1.4 The work-based learning (pupillage) component can be attained via one of four approved training pathways: